-SYLD offered a dividend yield at 1.80%, higher than that of the Morningstar Mid Cap Value category.
+SYLD offered a 30-day SEC yield of 0.94%, similar to that of the Morningstar Mid Cap Value category, and a 12-month yield of 1.37%, higher than that of the category.
 But remember, we've engineered SYLD to reflect total cash distributions to investors from dividends and buybacks.
 When management rewards investors with buybacks, we wouldn't see that value-transfer reflected in the dividend yield.
-Therefore, while SYLD has a higher yield currently, we shouldn't necessarily expect SYLD to be leading this category.
+Therefore, while SYLD offers a similar 30-day SEC Yield, and higher 12-month yield, we shouldn't necessarily expect SYLD to be leading this category.